-- Let us exchange these two sets of edges between the two tours. - The 4-OPT tour cannot improve. - The optimum tour cannot improve. - We get another optimum tour such that the representation has fewer crossings.
+- Let us exchange these two sets of edges between the two tours. - The 4-OPT tour cannot improve. - The optimum tour cannot improve. - We get another optimum tour that has fewer crossings with the 4-OPT tour.

 C type + S type: